 This article assumes your Shinobi is installed in the default location /home/Shinobi and using Ubuntu 19.10.

-How to view the Log stream for a Monitor
+How to view the Log stream for System, Monitor, or User

 A Stream to Test Shinobi's Internal Processing